123andy/redcap_timezone_scheduler/README.md

 | Cancel Appointment URL | *(Optional)* This field will contain a URL that will goto a page to cancel the appointment.
 This is useful if you wish to give participants the ability to cancel an appointment in an email notification. |
 | Slot Record URL | *(Optional)* This field will contain a URL to the Slot DB Project for the reserved appointment.
 Useful for an admin to be able to jump to the Slot database. |

-### Using the Slot Filter Field ###
+### Using the Slot Filter Field
+It is possible to have many different 'Appointment Types' in a single slot database by using the `Slot Filter` option.

+When configuring your appointment, you can specify a `Slot Filter Field`.
+If specified, any given record will only see appointments from slots in the slot DB who have a matching value for the `Slot Filter Value`.

 Imagine you randomize subjects into two groups and store the result in a field called `rand_group` with values of `A` or `B`.
 You then want the subjects to select a slot for a follow-up appointment, however, for group A you want to budget 2 hours while group B is only 30 minutes.
 How do you present the correct slots to the record?
 There are two options:
 1. You could create two different appointment fields with two different External Module configurations and use branching logic to only show the correct appointment button for the corresponding group.
 For each configuration, you would create a separate Slot Database project.
 This requires a lot of overhead and complication.
 So, instead, we came up with option 2.
 2. You can use the `Slot Filter Field` to select the field for the record that contains the different value.
 In this case, we would select `rand_group`.
 Then, in the Slot Database project, you would mark a number of your slots as either `A` or `B` in the `Appt Slot Filter` field.
 So, if a record is in group `A`, they will only see slots designated for group `A`
 > [!NOTE]
 > If your sorting logic is more complicated, you can use a `@CALCTEXT` field to create the equivalent of the `rand_group` in the example above.
-For example, `@CALCTEXT(if([rand_group]='A', if([gender]='M', "A-M", "A-F"), if([rand_group]='B', if([gender]='M', "B-M", B-F"), "")))`.
-This would produce blank for non-randomized, A-M, A-F, B-M, B-F - depending on what you needed.
+For example, `@CALCTEXT[rand_group]-[gender]`.
+This would produce string values for all combinations of randomized and gender values.
+Depending on what you needed, you could specify appointment types accordingly.
 > Please also note that the value for the `Slot Filter Field` must already exist and be saved for the record when the survey/form is rendered.
 So, for surveys it is sometimes best to do one-page-per-section.

-## Admin Page ##
-If you have `Design` rights on the project, you will be able to see a link on the sidebar for `Timezone Scheduler Admin`.
-It has a table of appointments and slots for your project.
-There are buttons that will perform actions on your appointments and slots.

-Use `Appointments` to review all scheduled slots in your project.
-This view will show linked `Slots` but omits empty slots.
-Use `Slots` to review ALL slots in your Slot Databases.
-This shows both used and unused `Slots`.

-- `Errors` - check this column to highlight any issues which can occur if you are manually editing either the appointment fields or the slot fields.
-- Shortcut buttons will open the Appointment Form or the Slot DB Entry for each slot

-There are many actions you can take from the summary tables:

-- `Reset Appt` will clear the scheduled appointment and empty out the values associated with the appointment.
-If there is an associated slot, you want to make sure to cancel the slot as well, otherwise it will be orphaned.
-- `Reset Slot` will clear and pointers to an appointment and make the slot available again.
-- `Reset Appt and Slot` clears both -- esentially undoing the appointment.
-This is what you want to use in most cases as it should not orphan any entires from the Slot or Appt projects.
-- `Cancel Slot` is a special action that markes an unused slot as `reserverd` and puts a comment into the `source-project-title` field of who cancelled it.
-This is useful if you need to remove a bunch of slots from the dropdowns quickly, say if a meeting comes up or you have vacation.
-You can simply mark them as cancelled and any new participats will not be able to book them.

-> [!NOTE] Cancelling Appointments
-> Please note that the participant is not currently notified if you cancel an appointment.
-Perhaps this is a feature request.
-If you wish to cancel an appointment, you should notify the participant through some other means.

 ### Customizing the Appointment Description ###
 When you configure an appointment in the External Module Configuration page, you can override the Appointment Description and optionally save it to a text field in the project.
 Below is the syntax for the override:

 | Token | Description |